galtx-centex/galtx-centex.github.io/adopt/faqs.md

 ## Are there special responsibilities if I adopt a greyhound?
-Your greyhound must be kept on year-round heartworm preventative, kept free of parasites, receive regular vaccinations, be kept indoors, and wear a GPA-CT identification tag at all times.
+Your greyhound must be kept on year-round heartworm preventative, kept free of parasites, receive regular vaccinations, be kept indoors, and wear a GALT-Central Texas identification tag at all times.

 ### More Questions?

-Email the Adoption Coordinator at [adopt@gpa-centex.org](mailto:adopt@gpa-centex.org)
+Email the Adoption Coordinator at [adopt@galtx-centex.org](mailto:adopt@galtx-centex.org)